AbhishekSingh63/Python-Project/README.md

 📌 Insights Extracted
 Obesity is significantly correlated with high calorie intake and poor nutrition choices.

-Gender-based differences in BMI and obesity levels are observed.
+Gender based differences in BMI and obesity levels are observed.

 Calorie distribution among different groups shows strong deviation from healthy ranges.